South Philadelphia Ride Guide

 Ella Pridgen-Best was a community champion and former Indego Ambassador.
 A lifelong resident of South Philadelphia, Ella was a strong advocate for safety and health in her community.
 As president and founder of the nonprofit “Don’t Shoot...
 I Want A Future,” Ella worked to encourage youth to stay focused on positivity and growth through education and physical activity as a way to avoid crime and violence.
 She was always happy to share her joy of riding Indego with anyone who would listen.
 For her, it was about engagement and building connections.

 In recognition of all the work that Ella Best did, the City of Philadelphia renamed a block in her honor.
 The 2700 block of Sears Street in South Philadelphia became Ella Best Way.
 The 22nd & Federal Indego station, where she led many community rides is also dedicated to her.
+For more details, including personal reflections from the community on Ms. Ella Best's impact, check out this blog entry.

 Alfred Brown & Donna Brown